Twelve Really Interesting, Cool, Unknown Facts about Ireland – Family Travel Blog Dream #429

 How It May Just Roll

 You know we never know how these dreams will pan out.
 But, this, I can tell you.
 I do know that regardless of if it’s with the kids and Kobi, or just with Kobi and I way later, or one day alone, or in some other life, I will get to Ireland and Scotland.
 Both.
 My dear friend Wendy Grant is waiting there for me.
 So I must.
 And, while I’m at it, I’ll look for a hotel in Athlone and I’ll sip on a virgin margarita on the balcony of the room I booked at Hodson Bay Hotel.
 And I’ll … wait. stop. no. rewind.
 I’ll be here with Kobi and I alone in a romantic getaway.
 It can be no other way.
-This place is too mystic to not be able to make love in the middle of the afternoon.
+Besides the fact that there are so many great things to do in Ireland, this place is too mystic to not be able to make love in the middle of the afternoon.
 Right?

 So, do you see it happening?
 We do.
 One tiny dream at at time.
 I do.
 I know that I have endless blessings and excitement in my life, and this will be one of them.
 Do you love the ASL and the song?
 Have you been to Ireland?
 I know that Ireland and Scotland are different, I just clump them into the same dream sometimes for both call me.
 Oh, oh, oh… and did you know any of those facts about Ireland?
 I love it when I sit down and do some seriously random, motivated learning!
 So cool yes?